sandstreamdev/eoc/README.md

 ### Stylelint

-To use stylelint you need to install it globally. `npm install stylelint -g`
+To use stylelint you need run. `npm run stylelint`

 ### Run MongoDB locally